smcclab/smc-course/_assessments/02-portfolio.md

 {:.warn-box}
 If you have missed any workshop reflections, you will need to go back and complete them to submit your portfolio.
-This task is fairly easy if you work consistently each week.
+This task is fairly straightforward if you work consistently each week.

 ### Submission process